Marianne D. (Harteau) Mayer

 In March of 2018 her daughter Denice found out she was switched at birth with Linda Jourdeans.
 Marianne enjoyed the many visits with Linda and Fred Jourdeans and their family.

-To send flowers to the family of Marianne Mayer, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Marianne Mayer, please visit Tribute Store